facebookarchive/shortcuts-for-framer/README.md

 ## Display in Device
 * If your prototype has a parent `Phone` group, we automatically add a phone image around your prototype and resize to fit in a browser screen.
 Great for presenting!
 * By default, the parent group is called `Phone` and the device is an iPhone in a 640x1136 canvas.
 Check the `Display In Device` section in the source code to see how you can configure for different devices.
 * Press the space bar key to toggle this on and off.

 ## Others
 * `view.getChild('name')` and `view.getChildren('name')` retrieve the children of a view by name.
 Useful when traversing the layer hierarchy.
-* `Framer.utils.convertRange(OldMin, OldMax, OldValue, NewMin, NewMax)` converts a number `oldValue` from one range `(oldMin, oldMax)` to another `(newMin, newMax)`.
+* `Framer.utils.convertRange(OldMin, OldMax, OldValue, NewMin, NewMax, [capped])` converts a number `oldValue` from one range `(oldMin, oldMax)` to another `(newMin, newMax)`.
+If you'd like to cap the output to NewMin and NewMax, enable `capped`.

 # Questions